David-Gyavi/my-persona-portfolio-project/README.md

 >    - [x] Try to submit the form with an invalid password format and verify that a relevant error message appears
 >    - [x] Try to submit the form with an existing username, should re-render page with relevant error message/warning
 >    - [x] Try to submit the form with all inputs valid and verify that a success message appears and user is on my contact page
->    - [x] Be logged in and go to register page http://my-persona-portfolio-project.herokuapp.com/contact_detail should have error saying you are already registered and be on contacts page
+>    - [x] Be logged in and go to register page http://my-persona-portfolio-project.herokuapp.com/contact_detail should have error saying, Only Users that own a contact can see the details

-6. **Edit Contact & Delete Process**
+6. **Edit Contact**
 >  Go to the Register page: http://my-persona-portfolio-project.herokuapp.com/edit_contact
+>    - [x]  Try to submit the empty form and verify that an error message about the required fields appears
+>    - [] Try to submit the form with an invalid username format and verify that a relevant error message appears
+>    - [] Try to submit the form with an invalid password format and verify that a relevant error message appears
+>    - [] Try to submit the form with an existing username, should re-render page with relevant error message/warning
+>    - [] Try to submit the form with all inputs valid and verify that a success message appears and user is on my contact page
+>    - [] Be logged in and go to register page http://my-persona-portfolio-project.herokuapp.com/edit_contact should have error saying you are already registered and be on contacts page

+ 7.**Delete Process**
+ Go to the Register page: http://my-persona-portfolio-project.herokuapp.com/edit_contact
 >    - [x] Try to submit the empty form and verify that an error message about the required fields appears
 >    - [x] Try to submit the form with an invalid username format and verify that a relevant error message appears
 >    - [x] Try to submit the form with an invalid password format and verify that a relevant error message appears